Acow337/simple-db/lab6.md

 1. Read the last checkpoint, if any.

-2. Scan forward from the checkpoint (or start of log file, if no checkpoint) to build the set of loser transactions.
-Re-do updates during this pass.
+2. Scan forward from the checkpoint (or start of log file, if no checkpoint) to build the set of loser transactions. **Re-do updates during this pass**.
 You can safely start re-do at the checkpoint because `LogFile.logCheckpoint()` flushes all dirty buffers to disk.